torresdigital/completely-uninstall-lamp-on-ubuntu/README.md

 # Completely Uninstall LAMP on Ubuntu
 🐣 Remove LAMP is a completely Script to uninstall LAMP sistem on Ubuntu

-❇️ A few days ago I had detected excessive computer consumption, so when I went to investigate the causes with the ``` htop ``` command,<br>
-I discovered that MySql was creating the problem.
+❇️ A few days ago I had detected excessive computer consumption, so when I went to investigate the causes with the ``` htop ``` command, i discovered that MySql was creating the problem.

 🟢 So I decided to share this script to once and for all remove the entire web server environment from your Desktop machine.